Suhours/Road-Tax-System/README.md

 ## Screenshots

-Here are some screenshots of the VTS interface:
+Here are some screenshots of the Road-Tax-System interface:
 ![loginpage](/screenshots/login.png)
 *loginpage  overview.*
 ![Dashboard](/screenshots/dashboard.png)